-EB 41: Business Law Instructor: Prof. Arnfast
+EB 41: Business Law

-Introduces several topics relevant to the management of a business.
+Introduces several legal topics relevant to the management of a business.
 Major topics discussed and studied are: types of business organizations, legal structure in Canada, criminal and civil law, contracts, mortgages, liens, insurance, and marketing boards.
 Emphasis is placed on relating these topics to farm and farm-related business.